 How to Take Steps Toward to a Happy Retirement

-Good financial planners will ask their clients this question as a way to help gauge what kind of discretionary retirement income their client should be saving for in addition to their fixed expenses like housing, food, and healthcare.
-If a client expects to spend their time gardening and volunteering, their monetary needs to do so will be different from the client who wants to travel the world and play golf every day.
-By thinking about the activities you might be interested in during retirement, you allow yourself to plan for them and ensure that when you are retired, you can make the most of that phase of your life.
+Good financial planners will ask their clients what they want out of retirement as a way to help gauge what kind of discretionary retirement income their client should be saving for in addition to their fixed expenses like housing, food, and healthcare.
+If you expect to spend your time gardening and volunteering, for instance, your monetary needs will be different from someone who wants to travel the world and play golf every day.

-While those who have achieved true financial independence have no need to work, others may find that a few hours here and there does increase their financial security.
-Even those not needing the additional income might find their happiness, and life satisfaction increases simply by being around others, particularly if the job requires significantly less stress and responsibilities than their pre-retirement careers did during their prime working years.
-The part-time job could be driving for Uber or Lyft, starting a small business, or working as an employee.
+While those who have achieved true financial independence have no need to work, others may find that working a few hours here and there does increase their financial security—which, in turn, increases their happiness.
+Even those not needing the additional income might find that their happiness and life satisfaction increases simply by being around others and being needed, particularly if the job requires significantly less stress and responsibilities than their pre-retirement careers did during their prime working years.

 Included in AARP's "Top 25 Part-Time Jobs for Retirees" are jobs that range from school bus driver to office manager to dental hygienist.
 If you have an entrepreneurial spirit, you may even opt to start a small business.

 For retirees who aren't concerned about earning additional income, volunteering can be a better option than working.
 Doing good by helping others can not only fill the day but more importantly, it can create the meaning and purpose that people of all ages crave.
 That often translates into increased emotional and physical well-being.